COMP352-Network-Final-Project/HybridShare/README.md

 ### Docker:

-This application is best run through Docker containers.
+This application is best demonstrated through Docker containers.
-To run the demo move to the java directory and run 'docker build -t hybridshare .' to create the image used for running the SuperPeer and Peers
+To build the image and run the demo move to the java directory and run 'docker build -t hybridshare .' to create the image used for running the SuperPeer and Peers